ZazaMastro/Launch-Curtain/README.md

 The goal is simple: make launching PC games feel a little more like using a console.

+To force the screen to disappear, just press ESC on your keyboard.

 ## Features

 - Starts a loading curtain when Steam launches a game.